What is a trauma bond?

 We are wired to connect with others and form intimate relationships with our loved ones as an innate survival strategy.
-The first bonds we develop are to are caregivers in childhood.
+The first bonds we develop are to our caregivers in childhood.
 This connection is created physically through the release of ‘happy chemicals’.
 The two main chemicals that have a huge part to play in trauma bonding are oxytocin and dopamine.

 Oxytocin (the love hormone)

-Oxytocin help us feel connected to our caregivers regardless of how they treat us.
+Oxytocin helps us feel connected to our caregivers regardless of how they treat us.
 We need connection for survival.
 We do not lose this need for connection as adults.
 When we form romantic, sexual or intimate loving relationships oxytocin is released and we naturally become attached.
 Our systems are flooded in the same way as a baby would be to become attached to a primary caregiver.

 Dopamine (the transmitter of motivation and reward)

-Dopamine is a neurotransmitter and it part of the body’s reward system.
+Dopamine is a neurotransmitter and it is part of the body’s reward system.
 It plays a huge part in how we experience pleasure and influences how we experience reward and motivation.

 When dopamine is released, it motivates us to repeat behaviours – it tells us that what we have just experienced is something worth repeating.
 We want more.
-The behaviour is reinforced (helped along my dopamine) so we go back again and again.
+The behaviour is reinforced (helped by my dopamine) so we go back again and again.

-This cycle helps us survive e.g. finding food and water, but also hooks us into that extra slice of cake.
-For example the ‘high’ we experience from sugar or alcohol can lead us to repeat the behaviour even though we know it isn’t healthy.
+This cycle helps us survive e.g. finding food and water but also hooks us into that extra slice of cake.
+For example, the ‘high’ we experience from sugar or alcohol can lead us to repeat the behaviour even though we know it isn’t healthy.